 In \fig{fig:mxTrh_svec} and \fig{fig:mxTrh_ferm}, we present the results in the $T_{\rm rh}-m_{\!X}$ plane for the scalar/vector and fermion DM cases, respectively.
-We consider high scale conformal breaking scale $f=10^{14},10^{12},10^{10}\gev$ and we fix the dilaton mass $m_\sigma/f=1\%$.
-It is shown that DM production is sensitive to the conformal breaking scale $f$ as the production cross-section scales as $1/f^4$.
-To realize DM freeze-in production mechanism, one requires high scale conformal breaking.
+We consider high-scale conformal breaking scale $f=10^{14},10^{12},10^{10}\gev$ and we fix the dilaton mass $m_\sigma/f=1\%$.
+It is shown that DM production is sensitive to the conformal breaking scale $f$ as the production cross section scales as $1/f^4$.
+To realize DM freeze-in production mechanism, one requires high-scale conformal breaking.
 For the case of scalar/vector DM (\fig{fig:mxTrh_svec}), the observed DM abundance can be achieved for DM masses in the range $10^{-5}-10^{12}\gev$ depending on the reheating temperature $T_{\rm rh}$ and breaking scale $f$.
 Whereas, for the case of fermion DM (\fig{fig:mxTrh_ferm}), the observed DM abundance can be achieved for DM masses in the range $10^{2}-10^{12}\gev$ depending on the reheating temperature $T_{\rm rh}$ and breaking scale $f$.
-We conclude that the dilaton portal offers a natural realization of ultraviolet freeze-in production of DM for a wide DM mass range and its sensitivity on the reheating dynamics is investigated.
+We conclude that the dilaton portal offers a natural realization of ultraviolet freeze-in production of DM for a wide DM mass range and its sensitivity to the reheating dynamics is investigated.